Rotations

 ## Unavailability Statuses

-Both types of rotations carry a list of **Unavailability Statuses**: Slack statuses (like *OOO* or *On Holiday*) that mark a member as unavailable.
-Members with a matching Slack status are skipped, even if they would otherwise be eligible for assignment.
+Both types of rotations carry a list of **Unavailability Statuses**: Slack statuses (like *OOO* or *On Holiday*) that mark a member as unavailable for availability-aware assignment rules, such as Round Robin.
+Members with a matching Slack status are skipped in those assignment flows, even if they would otherwise be eligible.
+For first-responder Rotation limits, the selected Rotation narrows who can be considered, but Native shift liveness is not required.

 **Default Unavailability Statuses**